Tau Kappa Epsilon: Symbols and traditions

+The fraternity's motto is "Better Men for a Better World".

 Apollo

 The mythological ideal or patron of Tau Kappa Epsilon is Apollo, an important and complex Olympian deity in Greek and Roman mythology.
-Apollo is the Greek god of music and culture, of light and truth, the ideals toward which the organization strives for in their development of manhood.
+Apollo is the Greek god of music and culture, of light and truth, the ideals toward which the organization strives in their development of manhood.

 Badge

 The official membership badge, made of gold and adorned with three white pearls, is by far the most important item of ΤΚΕ insignia in general use.
 This badge may be worn only by initiated members.
-Jeweled badges, crown set with pearls, diamonds, rubies or emeralds, according to choice, may be worn by alumni members.
+Jeweled badges, crowns set with pearls, diamonds, rubies, or emeralds, according to choice, may be worn by alumni members.
 Frequently the standard membership badge is used as a token of engagement.
-Miniature badges are also available for mothers, sisters, wives, chapter sweethearts or for engagement purposes.
+Miniature badges are also available for mothers, sisters, wives, chapter sweethearts, or engagement purposes.
 The ΤΚΕ 'badge of gold,' unique in its design and distinctiveness, has never been changed since its adoption.

 Red carnation

 The red carnation is the flower of the fraternity.
-From this flower the color for the coat-of-arms, flag, and other symbols are derived.
+From this flower, the color for the coat-of-arms, flag, and other symbols are derived.
 Red carnations are also worn at ΤΚΕ banquets.
-The Red Carnation Ball is a dance that many chapters celebrate, and is named after the flower.
+The Red Carnation Ball is a dance that many chapters celebrate and is named after the flower.